Kerala Guv, CM extend wishes to people on Janmashtami | Politics

 ''My best wishes to the people of Kerala on the occasion of #SreeKrishnaJayanti.
 Stories and songs on Lord Krishna’s life and message continue to guide us towards greater moral & spiritual development,'' he tweeted.

 The Chief Minister posted his wishes on his Facebook page where he said, ''Sri Krishna Jayanti is a day of outreach, love and brotherhood during the pandemic.
 May this day bring the goodness of Krishna's concepts, sense of justice and kindness to the helpless to the hearts of the whole society.
 Happy Sri Krishna Jayanti to all.''
-Later in the evening, Balagokulam - a forum for children organised by the Hindu Swayamasevak Sangh (HSS) - will be holding a 'shobha yatra' to celebrate the auspicious day.
+Later in the evening, Balagokulam - a forum for children under the aegis of RSS - will be holding a 'shobha yatra' to celebrate the auspicious day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)